Data Justice

 - Develop a computing identity that intersects with personal identity factors.

-DJ Scholars is brand new this year.
+DJ Scholars enters its second academic year in 2025-26.
 The program is sponsored by the University of Maryland’s College of Information, a top-ranked research and teaching college in the field of information science.

 In the College of Information, faculty, staff, students, and partners are expanding the frontiers of how information and technology are accessed and used in a rapidly evolving world.
 We are combining principles of information science with cutting-edge technology to foster access to information, improve information interfaces, and expand how information is used in an evolving world.